Thank you for your interest in volunteering at the San Francisco-Marin Food Bank!

 Volunteers are welcome to park in our parking lot.
 For your safety and the safety of our workers, please enter through the front of our office, and not through the warehouse.
 If you happen to park on the warehouse side, you can walk through the side walkway of the building to come through the front door.

-Currently we are releasing volunteer shifts on a rolling 2 week basis.
+Currently we are releasing volunteer shifts on a monthly basis.
 We altered this schedule to give us increased flexibility with the ever changing needs and protocols as we respond to COVID-19.
 You can view our volunteer portal at: www.volunteering.sfmfoodbank.org

 Volunteers must wear closed-toe shoes to participate in warehouse projects — no sandals, flip-flops or open-toe shoes.
 We ask that you dress comfortably and respectfully.
 A sweatshirt or extra layer is recommended, as the temperature in our warehouse is often quite cool.